Pathology of multiple sclerosis: Demyelination process

 Illustration of the four different types of glial cells found in the central nervous system: ependymal cells, astrocytes, microglial cells, and oligodendrocytes.

 Lesions in MS are heterogeneous and there are four different patterns in which they start, probably due to different underlying pathogenesis.
 Nevertheless, it seems than the last stage of damage is similar for all of them.
 Traditionally it was thought that MS lesions were produced by CD4+ T-cells but after the discovery of anti-MOG and anti-NF demyelinating diseases, it has been noticed that most CD4+ cases are anti-MOG in reality, and now CD8+ cases are considered the real MS cases.

 In some cases (pattern II), a special subset of lymphocytes, called T helper cells or "CD4+ T-cells" play a key role in the development of the lesion in a way similar to the CD4+ attacks that appear in anti-MOG associated encephalomyelitis.

 In the standard cases, the trigger and the underlying condition of MS is a soluble factor produced by CD8+ T-cells (or maybe B-cells).
 Also B Cells have been implicated in the pathogenesis of MS, and some theoretical models link the presence of EBV-infected B-cells to the development of MS.

 The first stage of a MS lesion is thought to be the development of an area called "normal appearing white matter" (NAWM).
 In this area activated microglia appears, as shown by positron emission tomography.
 MS lesions appear in these areas as pre-active lesions without autoimmune infiltrates at this stage They show microglia activation and degeneration of the neuron axons without T-cell infiltration.
 Both problems appear together though it is not known which one is first.

 T-cells attack is followed by leaks in the blood–brain barrier where T-cells infiltrate causing the known demyelination.

 HERVs and microglia

 Human endogenous retroviruses (HERVs) have been reported in MS for several years.

 In fact, one of the families, Human Endogenous Retrovirus-W was first discovered while studying MS patients.

 Recent research as of 2019 point to one of the HERV-W viruses (pHEV-W), and specifically one of the proteins of the viral capside that has been found to "activate microglia" in vitro.
 Activated microglia in turn produces demyelination.
 Some interactions between the Epstein-Barr virus and the HERVs could be the trigger of the MS microglia reactions.
-Supporting this study, a monoclonal antibody against the viral capside (Temelimab) has shown good results in trials in phase IIb.